eberkain/Kerbpit/README.txt

   MFD4 is a flight computer that creates nav nodes MFD0 is a hidden terminal used to send complex commands via AHk

-Custom built controllers are used to shortcut common actions each controller can support 32 buttons and 8 analog axis Flight Computer is used to interface with MFDS and control what is displayed
+Custom built controllers are used to shortcut common actions, each controller can support 32 buttons and 8 analog axis Flight Computer is used to interface with MFDS and control what is displayed
     4 keyswitch-Select button allows you to choose what MFD to send commands to 1 keyswitch-list button will display a list of programs for that MFD